A Spinal Cord Injury Can Result in a Lifetime of Medical Expenses

 All of these costs can continue for the length of a person’s life and can easily rise into the millions of dollars.
 It is reported that a 25-year-old who suffers from high tetraplegia due to a spinal cord injury can spend more than $4,700,000 over her lifetime.
 If any motor function is disrupted, the lifetime cost can still be over $1,500,000.

 Our Norwich Personal Injury Law Firm is Here to Help

 If you suffered a spinal injury in an accident caused by someone else, you have the right to seek compensation for all your losses—including future expenses.
 You need the right attorney who has experience handling cases involving catastrophic injuries to ensure you receive the full amount you deserve.
-Call the Connecticut law firm of Polito & Associates at 860-447-3300 or contact us online to discuss your situation for free.
+Call the Connecticut law firm of Polito & Harrington at 860-447-3300 or contact us online to discuss your situation for free.